Diabetes Drug Found To Reverse Memory Loss Could Lead To New Treatment For Alzheimer’s Disease

 — AlzheimersResearchUK (@ARUKnews) January 2, 2018

-The results showed that the mice that had signs of Alzheimer’s disease had improved learning and memory skills.
+The results showed that the mice that showed signs of Alzheimer’s disease had improved learning and memory skills.
 The mice also had reduced amounts of plaque in the brain.
-These plaques are associated with the development of Alzheimer’s disease.
+Plaque is associated with the development of Alzheimer’s disease.

 Moreover, the scientists also found a reduction of levels of chronic inflammation in their brains and oxidative stress.
-There was also a slower rate of nerve cell loss and an increased nerve cell protection in the brain, according to Newsweek.
+There was also a slower rate of nerve cell loss and increased nerve cell protection in the brain, according to Newsweek.

 Professor Holscher said that the research indicates the novel triple receptor drug as a promising and potential treatment for Alzheimer’s.
-However, more dose-response tests and direct comparisons with other drugs have to be examined so as to assess if this new drug is superior to previous ones, which were the older version of this drug that found to have promising results to those with Alzheimer’s or mood disorders.
+However, more dose-response tests and direct comparisons with other drugs have to be examined to determine if this new drug is superior to previous ones, which were the older version of this drug that found to have promising results to those with Alzheimer’s or mood disorders.